-PN would like to thank Federico Piazza for his inspirational phrase: "Here, we are trying to open new possibilities!".
-PN is grateful for comments from Lucas Amendola, Alain Blanchard, Frederic-Henry Couannier and the anonymous reviewer from Physics of the Dark Universe Journal, which improved the presentation of this work.
+PN would like to thank F. Piazza for his inspirational phrase: ``Here, we are trying to open new possibilities!''.
+PN is grateful for comments on the draft from L. Amendola, J.P.
+Solovej, and discussion from A. Blanchard, F.H.
+Couannier, E.N.
+Saridakis, Y.Dalianis which improved the presentation of this work.

-We acknowledge open libraries support \texttt{IPython} \cite{4160251}, \texttt{Matplotlib} \cite{Hunter:2007}, \texttt{NUMPY} \cite{Walt:2011:NAS:1957373.1957466} \texttt{SciPy 1.0} \cite{2019arXiv190710121V} \href{https://github.com/lontelis/cosmopit}{\texttt{COSMOPIT}} \cite{2017JCAP...06..019N,2018JCAP...12..014N}.
+We acknowledge open libraries support \texttt{IPython} \cite{4160251}, \texttt{Matplotlib} \cite{Hunter:2007}, \texttt{NUMPY} \cite{Walt:2011:NAS:1957373.1957466} \texttt{SciPy 1.0} \cite{2019arXiv190710121V}, \href{https://github.com/lontelis/cosmopit}{\texttt{COSMOPIT}} \cite{2017JCAP...06..019N,2018JCAP...12..014N}.